IlkhamGaysin/image-downloader/README.md

 The gem is provided with executable.

-You can either run plain commmand with file containing list of url:
+You can either run plain command with file containing list of url:

 ```bash
 simple-images-downloader <path_to_file>